quattor/configuration-modules-core/docs/components/puppet.md

     The default for "nodefiles" is one file quattor\_default.pp with content "hiera\_include('classes')".

 #### `/software/components/puppet/hieradata`

 Data to be passed to the hiera config.
 Teh data will be written in `/etc/puppet/hieradata/quattor.yaml`.
 Note: the nlist keys will be unescaped by the component.

 #### `/software/components/puppet/modules`

 Named list of modules to be downloaded from the puppetlab forge.
 Each module has the following parameters

 - `version` ? string

     version of the module.

-        = back
-        = back

-        ### TODO

-        Better way to place the defaults on hieraconf parameter.

-        Downloading files from other sources than PuppetLabs forge.